-COLLECT: Plays Adapted from Christie's works.
+COLLECT: Plays - Adapted by Others from Christie's works.

 Most collectors of Agatha Christie's works seek copies of her novels with first editions being the most appealing.
 In addition to novels, Agatha Christie was also a writer of stage plays, radio dramas and television scripts.
 However, there were also many individuals who adapted original Christie works for the stage – most authorized by Christie, a few not.
 Consequently, Agatha Christie’s full oeuvre of stage-based play scripts falls into three categories:

-1) Original plays written by Agatha Christie.
+1) Original plays written by Agatha Christie. (link)

-2) Plays adapted by Christie from her own original works.
+2) Plays adapted by Christie from her own original works. (link)

 3) Plays adapted by others from Christie’s original works.